desislavsd/require.all/README.md

     return mdl(1,2,3)
 });
 // so you may pass arguments as normal
-// but if you want to pass a single argument
+// but if you want to pass a SINGLE argument
-// which is an array or function you should do this: var arr = [], f = function(){};
+// which is an ARRAY or FUNCTION you should do this: var arr = [], f = function(){};
 require.all()([arr]);
 require.all()([f]);